 The display itself is less notable.
 It’s a 4.7-inch OLED screen of 720p resolution.
-That’s the same resolution as the Moto G, and a good deal lower-resolution than the 1080p HTC One and Samsung Galaxy S4 – both of which cost a similar amount if you search enough online.
-It’s the first serious red light indicator that Motorola may be asking for a bit too much cash for the Moto X.
+That’s the same resolution as the Moto G, and a good deal lower in resolution than the 1080p HTC One and Samsung Galaxy S4 – both of which cost a similar amount if you search around online.
+It’s the first serious red-light indicator that Motorola may be asking for a bit too much cash for the Moto X.

 White levels aren’t quite on par with the top LCD screens either, being slightly less pure white than some of the competition.
 However, given how few people actually run their phone at maximum brightness, it’s a total non-issue.

-Perhaps the best bit is that when you put a thumb (or finger) on the unlock button of the Active Display screen, you can see the subject lines of your latest emails -- handy if you inbox is a spam magnet.
+Perhaps the best bit is that when you put a thumb (or finger) on the unlock button of the Active Display screen, you can see the subject lines of your latest emails – handy if your inbox is a spam magnet.
 It takes a bit of getting used to, but Active Display can save you time day-to-day.

 The core apps arsenal of the Motorola Moto X is supplied entirely by Google.
 There’s Maps, Calendar, Hangouts for chat, the Chrome browser, Google Drive, the Quickoffice suite and the various Play books/movie/apps portals.
 It’s a great starting point for any Android phone, and each part of this Google app family is great.
 Every Android phone has these, but few let them take as much of the spotlight as the Motorola Moto X.

 Motorola’s contributions amount to two apps that don’t try to be anything more than side features – Motorola Assist and Motorola Migrate.